-Health in Mind is a large, dynamic team of experienced professionals working within the Children's hospital to help families manage their healthcare journey and achieve their best possible quality of life.
+Health in Mind is a large, dynamic team of experienced professionals working within the Children's Hospital to help families manage their healthcare journey and achieve the best possible quality of life.

 We have a team of experienced clinical psychologists, assistant psychologists, health psychologists and a liaison psychiatrist, who work with the teams within the hospital to promote good mental health and wellbeing, in the context of physical health conditions.
 We also have two learning disability liaison nurses dedicated to supporting children and young people with learning disabilities.
 Together the team aims to help children, young people and their families to:

 - Cope with acute and chronic health conditions

 - Manage procedures and treatments, with reasonable adjustments

 - Adjust to life-changing experiences

 - Access health care and engage in positive health behaviours